AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code insert_from_public /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

-### `assert_contains_and_remove_publicly_created`

-Like above, this is used to ensure that the message exists in the data tree and then consume it.
-However, it differs slightly since there is currently a difference between notes that have been inserted from public and private execution.
-This means that you currently must use this function to consume and nullify a note that was created in a public function.
-This will be fixed in the future.

-#include_code assert_contains_and_remove_publicly_created /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

-While this might look intimidating, the use of the function is rather easy, and is used in the following way:

-#include_code assert_contains_and_remove_publicly_created /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

-The reason we are not reading this note ahead of time is that no [encrypted log](./events.md#encrypted-events) was emitted for this note, since it was created in public thereby making the encrypted log useless (everyone saw the content ahead of time).

 ### `remove`

 Will remove a note from the set if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
 This is useful when you want to remove a note that you have previously read from storage and do not have to read it again.
 If you recall from earlier, we are emitting a nullifier when reading values to make sure that they are up to date.